Geraldine McGreevy

 Biography

-Geraldine McGreevy studied at the Royal Academy of Music and the National Opera Studio, and now studies with Richard Smart.
+Geraldine McGreevy studied at the Royal Academy of Music and the National Opera Studio, after which she continued her studies with Richard Smart.
 She has spent time studying in France, Italy and Germany and sings in these languages with exceptional semantic insight and lack of accent.

-A popular and experienced recitalist, known for her warmth and musical intelligence, Geraldine has recorded Wolf, Fauré, Schumann, Schubert and many English Songs for Hyperion, and has regularly broadcast recitals for the BBC as well as other European broadcasting institutions.
-She has returned to the Wigmore Hall frequently since her 1997 debut as 1996 Kathleen Ferrier Award winner, and will be making her De Singel recital debut in 2006 with Graham Johnson, with whom she has appeared in recitals in venues across Europe and North America.
-She mas much experience in working with vocal duet and quartet repertoire and instrumental chamber groups, especially early music groups.
-She has a special collaboration with the exciting viol quartet Phantasm, with whom she has made recital tours and recorded Byrd consort songs.
+An experienced recitalist, Geraldine has recorded Wolf, Fauré, Schumann, Schubert and many English Songs for Hyperion, and has regularly broadcast recitals for the BBC as well as other European broadcasting institutions.
+She has returned to the Wigmore Hall frequently since her 1997 debut after winning the 1996 Kathleen Ferrier Award, most recently with two solo recitals of Fauré, Schumann, Schubert and Brahms.
+She made her De Singel recital debut in 2006 and has since returned there several times singing Fauré and Schubert with Graham Johnson, with whom she has appeared in recitals in venues across Europe and North America.
+She has worked with chamber musicians including Steven Isserlis, Michael Collins and the Nash Ensemble, and also with many early music groups including the viol quartet Phantasm, with whom she has made recital tours and recorded Byrd consort songs.

-Her concert repertoire reflects her vocal and musical versatility; she sings period-instrument performances of Baroque music with fine style and larger works such as Beethoven's Missa Solemnis and Ninth Symphony with an easy vocal brilliance.
-Other concert repertoire includes Schoenberg's Pierrot Lunaire; Villa-Lobos' Bachianas Brasileiras No. 5, Britten's Les Illuminations; Strauss' Vier Lezte Lieder.
-Ensemble and conductors with whom she has worked include Sir Simon Rattle, The English Concert with Trevor Pinnock, The Kings Consort with Robert King, The Academy of St Martin in the Fields with Sir Neville Marriner, the Moscow Tchaikovsky Symphony Orchestra in Zurich with Jane Glover, the London Philharmonic Orchestra with Kurt Masur, the Sharoun Ensemble and Anne Manson in the Cologne Philharmonic and the Royal Liverpool Philharmonic Orchetra with Petr Altrichter and Libor Pesek.
+Her concert repertoire reflects her vocal and musical versatility; she is as much at home in period-instrument performances of Baroque music as in larger works such as Beethoven's Missa Solemnis and Ninth Symphony.
+Other concert repertoire includes Schoenberg's Pierrot Lunaire; Villa-Lobos' Bachianas Brasileiras No. 5; Britten's Les Illuminations and War Requiem; Strauss' Vier Lezte Lieder; Telemann's Brockes Passion; and Honneger’s Le Roi David which she sang at the 2008 Edinburgh Festival.
+Ensembles and conductors with whom she has worked include The English Concert with Trevor Pinnock, The Kings Consort with Robert King, The Academy of St Martin in the Fields with Sir Neville Marriner, Jos van Veldhoven and De Nederlandse Bachvereniging, the Moscow Tchaikovsky Symphony Orchestra in Zurich with Jane Glover, the London Philharmonic Orchestra with Kurt Masur, the Sharoun Ensemble and Anne Manson in the Cologne Philharmonic and the Royal Liverpool Philharmonic Orchetra with Petr Altrichter and Libor Pesek.